Close-up of elegant marble columns with intricate details

 The verbal threshold standard in New Jersey preserves the right to sue for compensation in cases involving significant injuries and wrongful death.
 This threshold limits the amount of compensation and types of damages you may be able to recover after your injury.
 Car accident injuries that qualify under the verbal threshold standard include:

 When you hire an auto accident lawyer, they should provide the comprehensive guidance you need during the immensely complex personal injury claims process.
-An accident attorney can explain your rights and the law to you in plain, honest terms.
+An accident attorney can explain your rights and the law in plain, honest terms.
 They will also help you maximize your financial compensation and hold the negligent party accountable for their actions.
-The attorneys at The Law Office of Mallon & Tranger have helped numerous clients receive compensation for their injuries:
+The attorneys at The Law Office of Mallon, Tranger & Budzek have helped numerous clients receive compensation for their injuries:

 In the aftermath of an auto accident, recovering from severe injuries amid the associated financial burdens is a monumental struggle for many.
 Your car accident claim can help you address economic hurdles – medical bills, lost wages, etc. – but only if it is well-prepared and accurately reflects your losses.